-The connection charge is waived for households that sign the Heat Supply Agreement in November 2020.
+The connection charge is waived for households that sign the Heat Supply Agreement by September 2021.

 The connection charge includes:

-Yes, the removal of the boiler and oil tank is included within the connection costs, which are waived for those who sign up to the scheme in November 2020.
-The contract does not list equipment to be removed from households, as this will need to be evaluated on a household to household basis, and specifics confirmed with individual owners.
-Appendix 1 sets out the process by which these works will be agreed.
+Yes, the removal of the boiler and oil tank is included within the connection costs, which are waived for those who sign up to the scheme in September 2021.
+The option to have it removed is set out in Appendix 1 within the Heat Supply Agreement.

 The Council is responsible for carrying out its works with reasonable skill and care.
 It is also responsible for any damage caused to your property.
 The Council would therefore expect to leave your property in the condition they found it post execution of its works.